SpenceKonde/megaTinyCore/megaavr/libraries/tinyNeoPixel_Static/README.md

 The rest of this core (except where noted) is LGPL 2.1.

-This distinction is rarely relevant to Arduino users, but consult with a legal professional if in doubt.
+This distinction is rarely relevant, but consult with a legal professional if in doubt.